-In June, 1931, the Grand Master, Charles H. Johnson, appointed Guernsey T. Cross, a Past Master, Grand, Representative of the Grand Lodge of New York.
+In June, 1931, the Grand Master, Charles H. Johnson, appointed Guernsey T. Cross, a Past Master, Grand, Representative of the Grand Lodge of Newada, near the Grand Lodge of New York.
 That fall the Grand Master visited Delaware Lodge and presented Bro.
 Cross with his official apron.